swentel/gentsefeesten/README.md

 Features
 --------

+1. Build with speed in mind
-1. Works offline
+2. Works offline
-2. List of favorites
+3. List of favorites
-3. Browse fast 'facet-style'
+4. Browse fast 'facet-style'
-4. Google maps integration (when online)
+5. Google maps integration (when online)

 License
 -------